kanehekili/TSVAccess/README.md

 QT_QPA_PLATFORMTHEME=gtk2
 * install gtk-engine-murrine(depending on your theme)

-The app has been written in QT5.
+The Registration app has been written in QT5.
 To get the original design in GTK env you need to:
 * install qt5ct
 * Set interface to gtk2 in the qt5ct app
 * Select a theme that supports gtk2